Ezhikpizhik/Triathlon_Ironman/README.md

 # The Nerd’s Guide to Triathlon or Data Analysis of the Olympic Ironman

 :swimmer::bicyclist::runner:

-:point_up: Read the full article [@Medium](https://medium.com/@larushkalmy/the-nerds-guide-to-triathlon-25e1daa90571)
+:grey_exclamation: Read the full article [@Medium](https://medium.com/@larushkalmy/the-nerds-guide-to-triathlon-25e1daa90571)

 What i learned from doing triathlon and analyzing the race data: